kekuchan/swarmbject/docs/std/ds/BalBinTree.md

 * A pointer to a "void*(void*, unsigned int)" function that returns an element from the given construct at the given index.
-* A pointer to an "std::ds::BinTree*(void*)" function that returns a pointer to the std::ds::BinTree data member of the given element.
+* A pointer to an "BalBinTree*(void*)"
+function that returns a pointer to the std::ds::BalBinTree data member of the given element.

-Returns: void.
+Returns: the root element, as a void*.

 ```
 int[] years = new int[2];
 years[0] = 2021;
 years[1] = 2022;
-std::ds::BalBinTree tree;
-tree.create(
+Year* root = std::ds::BalBinTree::create(
 	years, 0, 2,
 	Year::getElement, Year::getTree);
 ```

-## "erase" member function:
+## "erase" static function:

 Removes an element from the tree.
 The element is not deleted automatically, as it might be still used elsewhere.

 Parameters:
+* A pointer to a construct, that points to the root element.
 * The element to remove.
-* A pointer to an "std::ds::BinTree*(void*)" function that returns a pointer to the std::ds::BinTree data member of the given element.
+* A pointer to an "BalBinTree*(void*)"
+function that returns a pointer to the std::ds::BalBinTree data member of the given element.

 Returns: void.

 ```
-std::ds::BalBinTree tree;
+Year* root = nullptr;
 Year* year = new Year;
 year->value = 2021;
-tree.insert(year,
+std::ds::BalBinTree::insert(&root, year,
 	Year::getTree, Year::compare);
 year = new Year;
 year->value = 2022;
-tree.insert(year,
+std::ds::BalBinTree::insert(&root, year,
 	Year::getTree, Year::compare);
+std::ds::BalBinTree::erase(&root,
-tree.erase(year, Year::getTree);
+	root, Year::getTree);
 /*root=2022*/
 ```

-## "find" member function:
+## "find" static function:

 Finds an element in the tree.

+Parameters:
+* The root element.
 * A pointer to an element to find.
-* A pointer to an "std::ds::BinTree*(void*)" function that returns a pointer to the std::ds::BinTree data member of the given element.
+* A pointer to an "std::ds::BalBinTree*(void*)"
+function that returns a pointer to the std::ds::BalBinTree data member of the given element.
 * A pointer to an "unsigned char(void*, void*)" function that can compare any element of the tree, with the given element to find,